Combine serene spiritual locations with wild natural landscapes on this journey to the western edge of Ireland.

 B&B (Bed and Breakfast) Standard

 The toilet and showering facilities are shared with at least one other room in the house, and the price includes breakfast.
-The cost is €35 - €42.50 per person per night.
+The cost is €35 - €42.50 per person per night based on shared accommodation.
 A single standard room is €50 - €65 per night.

 B&B En suite

 The showering and toilet facilities are private, and breakfast is included in the price.
-The cost is €45 - €60 per person per night.
+The cost is €45 - €60 per person per night based on shared accommodation.
 A single en suite is €65 - €80 per night.

 Hotels have a bar or restaurant and provide evening meals.
 Breakfast is included in the price.